AndiChris/project_2_traffic_signs/writeup.md

 * validation set accuracy of 95.9%
 * test set accuracy of 93.7%

-If an iterative approach was chosen:
+An iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
+* **What was the first architecture that was tried and why was it chosen?**
 I started with the LeNet architecture from the LeNet lab solution because this architecture is already known to perform well on this sort of problems.

-* What were some problems with the initial architecture?
+* **What were some problems with the initial architecture?**
 Overfitting with a to low validation accuracy of ~89%

-* How was the architecture adjusted and why was it adjusted?
+* **How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.**
 First I introduced dropout layers because I wanted to reduce overfitting which was the case with my architecture at first.
 After some iterations of evaluating I went with two dropout layers located before the first and the last fully-connected layers.
 As a second method I added L2-regularization to the loss calculation.
-This also helped increase overhaul accuracy.
+This also helped decrease overfitting.

-* Which parameters were tuned?
-How were they adjusted and why?
+* **Which parameters were tuned?
+How were they adjusted and why?**
 The dropout probability was set to 0.6.
 It was an iterative approach as different number and location of dropout layers seemed to have impact on which probability works well.
 But in general the values were always between 0.5 and 0.8.
 Additionally the learning rate was adjusted to 0.003.
 This was done after plotting of the loss over the epochs.
 The first run with the default rate of 0.001 seemed to have a to slow decrease in loss.
 A value much higher had a fast first decrease followed by a plateau.
 0.003 seemed to have a good balance between first decrease and good improvement over all epochs.

-* What are some of the important design choices and why were they chosen?
+* **What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?
+How might a dropout layer help with creating a successful model?**
 A convolution layer works very well for this sort of problem because it exploits statistical invariants.
 For the traffic sign problem for example it does not matter where the sign in the image is.
 Its still the same sign so the network does not have to learn all cases separately.
 A dropout layer helps a lot because it introduces some random constrain when training.
 This way the net is prevented to over-train on the training set which will lead to bad performance on new unseen data.